How It Works

 Interested in Learning More?

-If you have questions or are looking for more information, please contact:
+If you have questions or are looking for more information, please contact Stacy Papier-Meister, Associate Director of Advancement, at email@example.com or 612.236.1827

 Types of Donor Advised Funds Offered

-Fund advisors may recommend grants at any time.
-The Foundation provides due diligence, gift verification, and transmits checks in a timely manner.
-Quarterly fund statements from the Foundation give donor advisors a record of all contributions and grantmaking from their Donor Advised Fund.
+Donor advisors may recommend grants at any time.
+We provide due diligence and gift verification, and transmit checks in a timely manner.
+Quarterly fund statements from the Women’s Foundation provide a record of all contributions and grantmaking from the fund.
+Grants must be a minimum of $500.

 Donor or other designate advises the Foundation about grants they wish to make from the fund. *may be setup as annual funds or long-term funds